SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 <figcaption> <a href="https://twitter.com/rorypreddy/status/1257336536477171712"> Image credit </a> </figcaption>
 </figure>

-Contrary to popular belief, the command line (also commonly known as the *terminal*) is not a mythical being that has existed since the dawn of time.
-Instead, it was created at a time when it was not given that your computer had a graphical interface that you could interact with.
-Think of it as a text interface for your computer.

-The terminal is a well-known concept to users of Linux; however, Mac and (especially) Windows users often do not need it or therefore encounter it.
-Having a basic understanding of how to use a command line can help improve your workflow.
-The reason that the command line is an important tool to get familiar with is that doing any kind of MLOps will require us to be able to interact with many different tools, many of which do not have a graphical interface.
-Additionally, when we get to working in the cloud later in the course, you will be forced to interact with the command line.
+The command line (also commonly known as the *terminal*) provides a text-based interface for interacting with your computer.
+It originated in an era before graphical user interfaces became standard.
+While Linux users are often familiar with the terminal, Mac and Windows users may encounter it less frequently.
+However, a basic understanding of the command line is valuable for improving workflow, especially in MLOps.
+Many MLOps tools lack graphical interfaces, making terminal interaction necessary.
+Furthermore, working effectively in cloud environments, which we will cover later in the course, often requires using the command line.

 Note that if you're already a terminal wizard then feel free to skip the exercises below.
 They are very elementary.